ChangLijie/Test-everything/README.md

 # Multi thread Test.
 When we use multi thread with light-load.
 It will run in the same core.
 ![This is a alt text.](./docs/threadpool_light-load.gif "This is a sample image.")
-When we use multi thread with light-load.
+When we use multi thread with power-load.
 It will run in the different core.
 ![This is a alt text.](./docs/threadpool_power-load.gif "This is a sample image.")

 # Multi process Test.